Hazel eyes: What determines hazel eye color?

-To complicate matters further, although hazel eyes appear to contain hues of green, amber and even blue, these color pigments don’t exist in the human eye.
+Also, although hazel eyes appear to contain hues of green, amber and even blue, these color pigments don’t exist in the human eye.

 But it turns out the story is more complicated than that.

-More recent research has shown that up to 16 genes (not just one or two) may influence eye color, which makes predicting eye color much more difficult.
+Recent research has shown that up to 16 genes (not just one or two) may influence eye color, which makes predicting eye color much more difficult.

 Due to variations in the interaction and expression of multiple genes, it’s hard to say for sure what color a child's eyes will be based on the color of his or her parents’ eyes.

-Also, eye color can change dramatically in the first few years of life; many white, non-Hispanic babies are born with blue eyes and then develop brown, green or hazel eyes in childhood.
+Also, eye color can change dramatically in the first few years of life.
+Many white, non-Hispanic babies are born with blue eyes and then develop brown, green or hazel eyes in childhood.